 I didn’t have one so I managed to put a few dozen holes in my wall.
 BUT if you have one or can get one do it!

-How do I make a Storage Bed?
+How do I make a twin bed with storage drawers?

 The first thing I did is measure the height of my dresser.
 You will want to measure it as it will be once you have it set up.
 If you prefer to remove the legs, do that first.
 I will say, our storage bed hack has been set up for several years now, and we have had no stability issues!